douglasgreen/outlines/computing/programming_languages/javascript.md

 ## Error Handling and Debugging

 Error handling and debugging are crucial aspects of JavaScript programming.
 They ensure that your code can gracefully handle unexpected situations and that you can efficiently identify and fix issues.
-Let\'s discuss the key topics:
+Let's discuss the key topics:

 ### 1. Try-Catch-Finally Blocks

 #### Try Block

 -   The `try` block contains the code that might throw an error.
-It\'s a way to attempt an operation that could fail without stopping the entire script.
+It's a way to attempt an operation that could fail without stopping the entire script.

 #### Catch Block